-For every barrow wristwatch purchased, we’ll donate $5 to life-extending research that is helping give the gift of time to people living with cystic fibrosis or gastrointestinal cancer.
+For every barrow wristwatch purchased, we’ll donate $5 to life-extending research that is helping give the gift of time to people living with gastrointestinal cancer.
 Learn more about the charities below.

 GI CANCER INSTITUTE